raku1089/problem-statments/README.md

 * Check if subsequence is present in second dtring or not

 * return maxSub Array sum of given array with ->MaxSubArraySum.js

+* Max sum of two number in unsorted array -> MaxSumOfArray.js

 `JS Challenges`